NotLester/Git_Learn/README.md

 'git restore <FILES>' -> All files are brought to latest committed area.
 'git restore --staged <FILES>' -> removes file from changes from staging area to working area.

-dff between git rm and git restore: if we wont to move whole file back to untracked state then do git rm, else if u just want changes to be moved in working or staging area then use git restore.
+difference between git rm and git restore:
+    if we wont to move whole file back to untracked state then do git rm, else if u just want changes to be moved in working or staging area then use git restore.

+'git diff <V1> <V2>' -> shows difference in contents between 2 commits.

+'git remote add origin <LINK>' -> add local repo to github repository 'git push <CONNECTION_NAME> <BRANCH_NAME>' -> pushes local repo to github repository.